shivansh9012/InternshipTask/README.md

 This project is a simple console-based Java application that demonstrates Object-Oriented Programming concepts by simulating basic banking operations.
 Users can create an account, deposit money, withdraw funds, check their balance, and view a transaction history.
 The program uses classes, methods, and encapsulation to manage account data efficiently.

+A simple desktop GUI application built with Java Swing to manage daily tasks.
+Users can add and delete tasks with a clean and interactive interface.
+This project demonstrates the use of JFrame, JButton, JTextField, and JList for building desktop applications using Java’s built-in Swing library.